-After making appropriate enquiries, the board of trustees has a reasonable expectation that the academy trust has adequate resources to continue in operational existence for the foreseeable future.
+After making appropriate enquiries, the board of trustees has a reasonable expectation that the academy trust has adequate resources to continue in operational existence for the next 12 months.
+In reaching this decision, we are aware of budgetary pressures in the form of rising energy costs and unfunded staff pay increases.
 For this reason, it continues to adopt the going concern basis in preparing the financial statements.
-Further details regarding the adoption of the going concern basis can be found in the Statement of
+Further details regarding the adoption of the going concern basis can be found in the Statement of Accounting Policies.

-Accounting Policies